fgsec/fgsec.github.io/_posts/2021-02-10-Injecting-dotNet-Assemblies-To-Unmanaged-Processes.md

     }
 }
 ```
+### Conclusion

-If all goes well, your code will be executed within the target process.
+That's it!
+Your code will be executed within the target process.

-In my case, I can confirm by looking at the callback in Mythic and crossing with the PID of the target process:
+In my case, I can confirm by looking at the callback in Mythic and crossing with the PID of the target process (notepad.exe):

 ![](/images/2021-02-10-10-45-49.png)
 ![](/images/2021-02-10-10-42-09.png)